- Licenses are valid from December 1 to December 31 of the year following, inclusive.

 - You qualify for a RESIDENT fishing license if you are a bona fide resident of Pennsylvania.
 You must show positive proof of permanent residency.
 Senior Resident and Lifetime licenses are available to those persons at anytime during the year in which they will become age 65.

-- Act 11 of 2006 - Recently Governor Rendell signed this Act into Law.
-This Act provides the opportunity for former POWs to obtain a Senior Resident Lifetime or Resident fishing license at the low cost of $1.90, plus $1.00 issuing agent fee, and requires the purchase of appropriate stamps and/or permits.
+- Act 11 of 2006 - This Act provides the opportunity for former POWs to obtain a Senior Resident Lifetime or Resident fishing license at the low cost of $1.97, plus $1.00 issuing agent fee, and requires the purchase of appropriate stamps and/or permits.